 Panoramic Views of Florence from the Cupola

 The view of Florence from the platform at the top of the external dome at the base of the lantern is glorious.
-From here the whole city may be seen as well as how close the green countryside of Tuscany is from the city center.
+From here the whole city may be seen as well as how close the green countryside of Tuscany is to the city center.
 Visitors may appreciate the length of the long nave of the cathedral and the beauty of the slender campanile of Giotto.
-Only the lantern and top of the roof of baptistry can be seen behind the western facade of the church.
+Only the lantern and top of the roof of the baptistry can be seen behind the western facade of the church.